boumba100/json-web-proofs/draft-jmiller-json-proof-algorithms.md

 A commitment can be converted into an octet string representation as follows:

-1. Turn X and Y into octet sequences using the Integer-to-OctetString Conversion defined in Section 2.3.7 of [SEC1] (https://datatracker.ietf.org/doc/html/rfc7518#ref-SEC1) (in big-endian octet order), with each array being of 32 bytes long.
+1. Turn the elliptic-curve point into a 32-octet sequence using the Elliptic-Curve-Point-to-Octet-String Conversion defined in Section 2.3.2 of [SEC1] (https://datatracker.ietf.org/doc/html/rfc7518#ref-SEC1) (compressed and in big-endian octet order).

-2. Concatenate the two octet sequences in the order X and then Y.

-3. The resulting octet sequence is the representation of the elliptic-curve based commitment.
+3. The resulting 32-octet sequence is the encoded elliptic-curve based commitment.

 ### Convert Octet String into Commitment

 An octet string can be converted into an elliptic-curve based commitment as follows.

-1. The octet string representation of the commitment MUST be a 64-octet sequence.
-If it is not a 64-octet sequence, the validation has failed.
+1. The octet string representation of the commitment MUST be a 32-octet sequence.
+If it is not a 32-octet sequence, the validation has failed.

-2. Split the 64-octet sequence into two 32-octet sequences.
-The first sequence represents X and the second Y.

-3. Convert the two octet sequences into integers using the Octet-String-to-Integer Conversion defined in Section 2.3.8 [SEC1] (https://datatracker.ietf.org/doc/html/rfc7518#ref-SEC1)
+3. Convert the octet sequence into an elliptic-curve point using the Octet-String-to-Elliptic-Curve-Point Conversion defined in Section 2.3.4 [SEC1] (https://datatracker.ietf.org/doc/html/rfc7518#ref-SEC1) (compressed and in big-endian octet order).

-4. The following tuple is the commitment value: (X, Y).
+4. The resulting elliptic-curve point is the commitment.

 ### Convert Commitment Selective-Disclosure Proof into Octet String